fossette/eqselect/README.md

 ## Troubleshooting

 _**eqselect: Command not found.**_
 `eqselect` is not found in your executables' path.
-Try make install as a superuser
+Try `make install` as a superuser.

 _**ERROR: No file to execute in the current directory.**_
 **eqselect** looks for media files in the current directory and